-The Archdiocese of Milwaukee's outreach to abuse survivors and their families is coordinated through Catholic Charities of the Archdiocese of Milwaukee.
-The Victim Assistance Coordinator (VAC) can be reached at 414-758-2232.
-The VAC will assist in the filing of an intake report about the abuse.
-Other services include referrals to area therapists trained in working with those who have suffered abuse, as well as assistance to family members of abuse survivors.
+The Archdiocese of Milwaukee's outreach to abuse survivors and their families is coordinated through the Victim Assistance Coordinator.
+The Victim Assistance Coordinator is Stephanie Delmore, MA, LPC, who can be reached at 414-758-2232.
+She will assist in the filing of an intake report about the abuse.
+Other services she will provide include referrals to area therapists trained in working with those who have suffered abuse, as well as assistance to family members of abuse survivors.